Pete-Fowler/yelp-clone-backend/README.md

 ## Yelp Clone
 <a href='https://yelpclone.petefowler.dev'>Live Page</a>

 This Yelp clone was built in a group project for the Flatiron School curriculum.
-It uses Ruby, ActiveRecord, and Sinatra for the back end, and React for the front end.
+It uses Ruby, Active Record, and Sinatra for the back end, and React for the front end.
 Our goal was to build as much functionality from the Yelp website as we could in only about 4 days.
 One of my contributions was a StarRating component to display an average star rating, which is more accurate than Yelp's version, because it fills a partially full star in tenths rather than Yelp's version which only renders them full, half-full, or empty.

 ### Backend
 I was responsible for writing over half the backend, including the routes to search the database for businesses by name, parent category, subcategory, all businesses, and for details of one business.
 I did most of the work to seed our database with information from the Yelp API, as well as other sources for images and the Faker gem for dummy content.